“If you don’t like the TSA security at the airports, you don’t have to fly. Take the bus!”

 “Somebody sees something somewhere and we want them to be responsible citizens, report that and let us work it through our processes to abate the concern that they had when they saw something suspicious,” Paul Armes, TSA Federal Security Director for Nashville International Airport, said.

 Random law enforcement searches on the roadway certainly aren’t new.
 But federal involvement ups the ante.
 TSA federal security director for West Tennessee, Kevin McCarthy, said the agency has moved beyond simply working in U.S. airports.

 According to a Tennessee newspaper report, VIPR teams consist of federal air marshals, surface transportation security inspectors, transportation security officers, behavior detention officers and explosive detection canine teams.
+They even have an Auto locksmith with them in hand to check what could be considered to be abandoned vehicles, or unmanned vehicles that seem purposefully placed.
 They work in tandem with state and local law enforcement officers.
 In fact, the Tennessee Highway Patrol served as the face of the recent effort in the Volunteer State.

 “People generally associate the TSA with airport security, and after 9/11 that was our primary focus, but now we have moved on to other forms of transportation, such as highways, buses and railways,” McCarthy said.

 Now according to TSA bigwigs, I have options.
 Numerous screening options in fact.
 Transportation Security Administration boss John Pistole said so when the backlash against obtrusive airport screening reached a crescendo.
 And if I don’t like it, I can just stay home.